jlojosnegros/knowledge-base-demo/docs/index.md

 All this repository and the deployment of the server has been obtained with almost zero effort from [this template](https://github.com/ObsidianPublisher/obsidian-mkdocs-publisher-template)

+We also have a "vanilla" server with some basic features for free:

+- navigation capabilies
-We also have a "vanilla" server with navigation capabilies ( on left ) a "Table of Content" of each page ( on righ) and a search box, all for free.
+- "Table of Content" for each page ( on righ)
+- search box,

 This gives us the possibility to start adding content with no investment and see if this idea could help us.